SERVICE DESIGN NEW PRODUCT DEVELOPMENT

 Mid-development, I learned quickly that this project required me to be very flexible.
 While executives had ambitious goals, several dependencies had not yet been finalized when the UX team was handed the initiative.
 This forced me to regroup and re-strategize on more than one occasion:

-• I was asked to add a user journey for Spanish language customers (despite this not being included in the original requirements).
-Project managers ultimately decided that it was not feasible to keep enough bilingual licensed colorists on standby and it was removed.
+I was asked to add a user journey for Spanish language customers (despite this not being included in the original requirements).
+Project managers ultimately decided that it was not feasible to keep enough bilingual licensed colorists on standby for the initial launch and it was removed.

 That last one was, unfortunately, a huge blow to the quality of the UX.
 Not being able to pre-schedule a color consultation meant that we would have to move forward with a "first come, first serve" queue system as the minimum viable product.
 This of course came with its own unique challenges: How would we handle wait times?
 During high traffic hours there would inevitably have to be a cutoff point for the queue, so how do we communicate unavailability and avoid frustrating users as much as possible?